 Free-range dogs are what Americans would call strays.
 The World Health Organization has grave concerns over overpopulation and animal shelter crowding, as 200 million dogs roam as free-range dogs.

-The Most Popular Dog Breed in the World Is Bulldog (AKC)
+The Most Popular Dog Breed in the World Is the Bulldog (AKC)

 That just startled every Labrador Retriever.
 Labs have held the number one spot since like forever.
-However, don’t let sleeping dogs lie; the French Bulldog is number two according to the AKC for the second time.
+However, don’t let sleeping dogs lie; the French Bulldog is number one according to the AKC.

 35 Species of Wild Dogs Are Known to the World (Active Wild)